 • 1 Peter 5:8 - Does not refer to him as a literal lion, but uses it as symbolism.
 I don’t believe that scripture ever really describes Satan’s exact form to us.

 • 1 John 3:8 – It was the Devil (Satan) who sinned from the beginning - the beginning of what?

 • Job 1:7, 2:2 – Satan walks the earth; same word as used in Genesis 3:14 when the serpent is cursed to go on its belly.

 • 2 Corinthians 11:14 – Satan can disguise himself or appear to be something he is not.

 • Romans 16:20 – Is speaking of the Church, Christ’s body on earth, under whom God will crush the power and kingdom of Satan.

 No… the result was the same.
-Mankind sinned and was separated from God.
-God sent His Son Jesus to rescue mankind, and that’s what He did.
-The question best answered, isn’t “who the tempter was,” ultimately we know that Satan was either there in person or behind that lie, but rather, a better question is: have you met the Savior?
+Mankind sinned.
+They were separated from God.
+God sent His Son Jesus to rescue mankind and that’s what He did.
+The question best answered isn’t who the tempter was.
+Ultimately, we know that Satan was either there in person or behind that lie.
+Rather, a better question is: have you met the Savior?

 Hope this helped you… even though it is kind of a “non-answer.”